Child Custody Attorney in San Jose, CA

 Settling Custody Disputes Throughout Santa Clara County

-Going through a divorce is a complex and painful process.
-When a couple has children, it can become even more stressful.
-Parents must choose where their children will reside and spend their time.
-This is an area of contention for many divorcing couples—things can get so heated that they become a “custody battle.”
+Going through a divorce is a complex and difficult process.
+When children are involved, it can become even more challenging.
+Parents must decide where their children will reside and spend their time.
+This often leads to a 'custody battle' for many divorcing couples.

-At the Law Offices of Thomas Nicholas Cvietkovich, our attorneys have helped to divorce parents protect their parenting rights throughout their divorce and beyond.
-We know that your children are your world, and we fight aggressively to do what is best for your children every step of the way.
+At the Law Offices of Thomas Nicholas Cvietkovich, our attorneys have helped parents protect their parental rights throughout their divorce and beyond.
+We understand that your children are your world, and we fight tirelessly to do what is best for your children at every step.

-Call the Law Offices of Nick Cvietkovich today at (408) 844-4016 or contact us online to schedule a meeting with our San Jose child custody attorney!
+Call the Law Offices of Nick Cvietkovich today at (408) 844-4016 or contact us online to schedule a meeting with our San Jose child custody lawyer!

 In California, several individuals may file for custody of a child, including:

-• Parents - Biological or adoptive parents have a right to seek custody of their children.
+• Parents - Biological or adoptive parents have the right to seek custody of their children.

-• Grandparents - Grandparents can file for custody if they have an established relationship with the child and prove that their involvement in the child's life is in the child's best interest.
+• Grandparents - Grandparents may file for custody if they have an established relationship with the child and can prove their involvement is in the child's best interest.

-• Other relatives - Other relatives, such as siblings, aunts, uncles, and cousins, may file for custody if they have an established relationship with the child and can prove that their involvement in the child's life is in the child's best interest.
+• Other Relatives - Other relatives such as siblings, aunts, uncles, and cousins, may file for custody if they have an established relationship with the child and can demonstrate that their involvement is in the child's best interest.

-• Stepparents - Stepparents can file for custody if they have an established relationship with the child and prove that their involvement in the child's life is in the child's best interest.
+• Stepparents - Stepparents can file for custody if they have an established relationship with the child and can prove that their involvement is in the child's best interest.

-• Guardians - A child's legal guardian may file for custody if the current custody arrangement is no longer in the child's best interest.
+• Guardians - A child's legal guardian may file for custody if the current custody arrangement no longer aligns with the child's best interest.

-It is important to note that the court will always consider what is in the child's best interest when making custody decisions.
-Additionally, filing for custody can be a complex and emotional process, so it is recommended that individuals seeking custody consult with an experienced San Jose child custody attorney.
+The court will always consider what is in the child's best interest when making custody decisions.
+Filing for custody can be a complex and emotional process, so it is advisable to consult with an experienced San Jose child custody attorney.
+Consulting with a knowledgeable attorney will help clarify the legal processes and prepare you for potential court evaluations, ensuring a smoother custody pursuit.

-In California, child custody is determined based on what is in the child's best interests.
-The court considers a variety of factors when making a custody determination, including:
+In California, child custody decisions are made based on the child's best interests.
+The court evaluates several factors when making these determinations, including:

-• Each parent's ability to provide for the child's needs, including food, clothing, medical care, and education
+• Each parent's ability to provide for the child's needs, such as food, clothing, medical care, and education

-• The child's relationship with each parent and other family members, as well as the child's preference if the child is old enough and mature enough to express a preference
+• The child's relationship with each parent and other family members, along with the child's preference if the child is old enough to express a preference

 • The stability of each parent's home environment